CARE QUALITY COMMISSION (CQC) - Health Care Regulator

 If you would like more information, please visit www.cqc.org.uk or call 03000 616161

-As a patient at SAMs, we will hold your clinical records.
+As a patient at AMP, we will hold your clinical records.
 We are committed to storing these in the strictest confidence.

 Under the Data Protection Act 1998 you are entitled to access your clinical records or any other personal information held about you.
-You may do this by contacting our Executive manager (there will be a nominal charge for this service).
-Kindly ask for details at reception.
+You may do this by contacting our Medical Secretaries.

 Should there be a need to share information about you with other NHS agencies, there are strict protocols to ensure the safety of person identifiable information which complies with the Data Protection Act/Caldecott regarding confidentiality.